Northwoods League Announces New Playoff Format and Extra Innings Change

 “The new playoff format will be something the fans will enjoy seeing as every team that qualifies for postseason play will now have the opportunity to host a playoff game,” said Eau Claire Express Owner and Field Manager Dale Varsho.
 “It will also ensure that a team that has a great regular season will not be eliminated in a single game.
 It should do more to ensure we see the best teams in the League in the Championship Game.”

 Extra innings will now be handled in a similar way to what Minor League Baseball implemented for the past season.
 For all regular season games but not including playoff games, all extra innings will begin with a runner on second base.
 The runner at second base will be the player in the batting order position previous to the leadoff batter of the inning (or a substitute for that player).

 “Placing a runner on second base for extra-inning games will take necessary steps to speed up the pace of play for the League, said Varsho.
-“The rule also helps limit the number of innings our pitchers will have to pitch.
+“The rule also helps limit the amount of innings our pitchers will have to pitch.
 Injury prevention for our pitchers is important and this rule along with our pitch count rules help us emphasize that.”